ipuyupi/RPS-Twist/README.md

 npm run build && npm run preview
 ```

+## Run the Static Build (no Node required)

+If you just want the plain HTML/CSS/JS to play without a dev server:

+- Open the folder `RPS Twist Game/` and double‑click `index.html`.
+- Or host the folder with any static server (e.g., drag into Netlify, or serve with VS Code Live Server).

+The file layout is:
+- `RPS Twist Game/index.html`
+- `RPS Twist Game/assets/style.css`
+- `RPS Twist Game/assets/script.js`

 ## How to Play

 - Pick one of three cards: Rock, Paper, or Scissor.